tbekas/BLE-Gamepad-Client/docs/Adding_support_for_a_controller.md

 To add support for a controller model that is not yet supported, you need to provide an instance of the `BLEControllerModel` struct and register it using `BLEControllerRegistry::addControllerModel()`.

-Below is a simplified example of an adapter.
+Below is a simplified example of a model.
 The `myDecodeControls` function reads the first two bytes from the `payload` array, scales them from the original range of `0–255` to a normalized range of `-1.0f` to `1.0f`, and assigns the resulting values to the corresponding `BLEControlsEvent` members representing left stick deflection.